 - No need to copy-paste data: you can connect your Google Forms to Google Sheets.

-- Safer than allowing multiple people to enter information in a spreadsheet.
+- Data integrity: Google Forms are a safer way to collect data than allowing multiple people to enter information in a spreadsheet.

-- Customizable design — add logos, photos and videos.
+- Customizable design: you can add logos, photos, and videos.

-- All the same sharing functions as Google Sheets and Docs.
+- Sharing functions: it has all the same sharing functions as Google Sheets and Docs.

-If you save your reponses in Google Sheets, they will remain there even if they are deleted from the form.
+- If you save your responses in Google Sheets, they will remain there even if you delete the data from the form.

 How to send form responses to a spreadsheet